mindkomm/types/README.md

 ### query

-Arguments that are used for quering this post type in the back- and frontend.
+Arguments that are used for querying this post type in the back- and frontend.
 You can use this to define the sort order.
 Here’s an example for a post type `event`, where we want to order the posts by the value of a custom field named `date_start`.

 ```php
 'query' => [